awreece/golog/README.md

 Advanced usage
 --------------
 This package is highly modular and configurable; different components can be plugged in to modify the behavior.
-For example, to speed up logging an advanced user could try creating a `LocationLogger` using the `NoLocation` function, or even create a custom location function.
+For example, to speed up logging, an advanced user could try creating a `LocationLogger` using the `NoLocation` function, or even create a custom location function.